Construction Accident Attorneys

 I’ve Been Injured on a Construction Site, What Do I Do?

 Experiencing a construction accident can be traumatic, and you may not be in a good mindframe to figure out what you need to do.
-These are the steps you need to take if you’ve been in a construction accident.
+These are the steps our Glastonbury and Simsbury construction accident attorneys recommend you take if you’ve been injured in an accident.

 Get Medical Attention

 Even if your injuries seem minor, you should get checked out.
 Not all symptoms appear right away.
 Additionally, you need to get your injuries treated right away as part of your recovery.
 The fact that you were examined by a medical professional and obtained treatment at the earliest opportunity will also rebut an argument that your injuries worsened because of inaction.

 Notify The Employer

 Apart from accelerating the compensation claim process, reporting the accident or injury allows the employer to take steps to prevent it from happening to others.
 Your employer is also required to report the accident to OSHA within a certain time frame.

 The more information you can provide, the faster your workers’ compensation claim will be processed, and the more likely it is to get a favorable result.
 Gathering documentation of your injury and the circumstances under which you were injured will also be vital if you need to commence a lawsuit against a third party.
 Find out if there are witnesses and get their contact information.